-ı To stop in this mode Do this To start up or resume again Off Follow the shutdown procedure of your operating system.
+To stop in this mode Do this To start up or resume again Off Follow the shutdown procedure of your operating system.
 This can prevent loss of unsaved data or damage to your software programs.
 If the system is locked up because of hardware or software problems, press the power button to turn off the computer.
 Press the power button.

-Standby Depending on your settings in Windows, you can place the computer in Standby mode by: • Closing the display cover • Pressing Fn+F12 • Pressing the power button Press any key.
-Hibernation Depending on your settings in Windows, you can place the computer in Hibernation mode by: • Closing the display cover • Pressing Fn+F12 • Pressing the power button Press the power button.
+To stop in this mode Do this To start up or resume again Standby Depending on your settings in Windows, you can put the computer in Standby mode by: Closing the display cover Pressing Fn+F12 Pressing the power button Press any key.
+Hibernation Depending on your settings in Windows, you can put the computer in Hibernation mode by: Closing the display cover Pressing Fn+F12 Pressing the power button Press the power button.